brycewray/astro-site-legacy/src/pages/posts/2021/08/mixed-nuts-09.md

 > Ah, but you're working on a false assumption: *i.e.*, if I could avoid shiny objects themselves, then I could avoid recommendations thereof.
 But that's a huge "if."

-Another reader, having seen my "[Conversation piece](/posts/2020/10/conversation-piece/)" article reviewing methods of allowing commenting on static websites, asked why I no longer had such commenting on my site.
+Another reader, having seen my “[Conversation piece](/posts/2020/10/conversation-piece/)” article reviewing methods of allowing commenting on static websites, asked why I no longer had such commenting on my site.
 As I told him:

 > I decided to go with strictly emails after reading a few articles by fellow bloggers indicating that they preferred communicating by email with their readers, believing---as I have found, too---that such communications usually provided greater value to both sides.